Automation Object Model Overview

-Note: This reference covers all supported UFT One versions.
+Note: This reference covers all product versions.
 Any version-specific differences are indicated where relevant.

-Using the objects, methods, and properties exposed by the UFT One automation object model, you can write scripts that configure UFT One options and run tests or components instead of performing these operations manually using the UFT One interface.
+Using the objects, methods, and properties exposed by the automation object model, you can write scripts that configure product options and run tests or components instead of performing these operations manually using the product's user interface.

-Automation scripts are especially useful for performing the same tasks multiple times or on multiple tests or components, or for quickly configuring UFT One according to your needs for a particular environment or application.
+Automation scripts are especially useful for performing the same tasks multiple times or on multiple tests or components, or for quickly configuring OpenText Functional Testing according to your needs for a particular environment or application.

 What is Automation?